Disk density

 Disk density is a capacity designation on magnetic storage, usually floppy disks.
-Each designation describes a set of characteristics that can affect the areal density of a disk or the efficiency of the encoded data.
+Each designation describes a set of characteristics that can affect the areal density of a disk or the efficiency of data encoding.
 Such characteristics include modulation method, track width, coercivity, and magnetic field direction.

 8-inch media

 Single density (SD or 1D) describes the first generation of floppy disks that use an iron oxide coating.
 Floppy drives utilize 300-oersted write heads, FM encoding, and a track width of 0.330 mm for a density of 48 tracks-per-inch (tpi) and 5,876 bits-per-inch (bpi).

 Double density (DD or 2D) doubles capacity over SD by replacing FM encoding with an improved line code, such as modified frequency modulation (MFM), modified modified frequency modulation (M²FM), FM/MFM or group coded recording (GCR).

 5¼-inch media

 SD (1D) and DD (2D) designations were generally identical to those of 8-inch disks.

 Quad density (QD or 4D) doubles capacity over DD by narrowing the width of tracks to 0.160 mm for a density of 96 tpi.
 Some manufacturers (Micropolis, Tandon, Micro Peripherals (MPI), Teac) used a track density of 100 tpi for quad-density drives, which were incompatible with 96 tpi models.

 The Commodore 8050 and 8250 are rare instances of drives that used 375 kbit/s GCR code instead of the usual 250 kbit/s double-density format and they could store roughly 500 kilobytes on one side of a disk.

 High density (HD) improves capacity by utilizing a 96 tpi track density in conjunction with improved cobalt disk coating and stronger 600-oersted write heads, allowing 9,646 bpi to be written.